OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

 Conclusion: SMEs do not need AI slides

 The most important message is not that KIBA knows the latest enterprise trend.
-The most important message is: KIBA understands businesses, can quickly decompose real processes, and can turn that into a safe, usable first AI workflow in three days.
+The most important message is: KIBA understands businesses, can quickly decompose real processes, and can turn that into a safe, usable AI workflow draft with a clear implementation decision in three days.

 A good sprint does not end with “AI is important.”
 It ends with a decision: this workflow works, this workflow is risky, this workflow is not worth it, and this workflow should be expanded next.